 Each oral interview is anticipated to last no more than two hours.
 Time frames for oral interviews will be determined by the number of responsive proposals that pass all pass/fail criteria received and the time available.
 Each responsive proposer for each tolling component that passes the pass/fail criteria will have the opportunity to be interviewed and will have equal time for orals interviews.
 Oral interviews shall not be used to fill in missing or incomplete information in the written technical proposal.
 Rather, the interviews and the presentations will be used to highlight and potentially clarify the contents of the technical proposals during the interview process.
-Topics or issues not addressed in the written technical proposal shall not be discussed under any circumstances.
+Topics or issues not addressed in the written technical proposal shall not be discussed during the oral interview.
+The price proposal shall not be discussed under any circumstances.
 Any disclosure of pricing information may result in proposer disqualification.
 The Evaluation Committee will ask the proposers specific questions relative to their technical proposals.
 Follow-up questions from the Evaluation Committee will be permitted.